matouskozak/AMG/README.md

 # Adversarial Malware Generator (AMG)
 Adversarial malware generator (AMG) for attacking the GBDT classifier.
-This repository contains source codes for my final thesis defended at CTU in Prague.
-TBU link to thesis
+This repository contains source codes for my final thesis defended at CTU in Prague and research paper published in JICV (https://doi.org/10.1007/s11416-024-00516-2).

 ## Setup